ExplainReduce: Generating global explanations from many local explanations: Results

 It should be no surprise that methods directly optimising for loss also show the best fidelity results.
 However, an ideal global explanation method should be able to accurately explain most, if not all, of the items of interest.
 Additionally, explanations are expected to be locally consistent, meaning that similar data items should generally have similar explanations.
-In Fig. \ref{fig:coverage_stability}, we show the evolution of training coverage and instability of reduction methods as a function of the proxy set size $k$ with respect to the closed-box predicted labels\footnote{Full versions shown in Appendices \ref{a:coverage_full} and \ref{a:stability_full} for coverage and stability, respectively.}.
+In Fig. \ref{fig:coverage_stability}, we show the evolution of training coverage and instability of reduction methods as a function of the proxy set size $k$ with respect to the closed-box predicted labels\footnote{Full versions shown in Appendix \ref{a:k_sensitivity_full}.}.
 The results follow a similar pattern to the previous sections: a small number of proxies is enough to achieve high coverage and low instability, with optimisation-based approaches outperforming clustering-based alternatives.
-Unsurprisingly, the coverage-optimising reduction methods achieve the best coverage with the smallest number of proxies.
-However, the loss-minimising algorithms perform surprisingly well even compared to the coverage-optimising variants.
-Notably, the balanced approach -- the {\sc const min loss} reduction algorithm -- almost matches the reduction algorithms directly optimising coverage.
+Unsurprisingly, the coverage-optimising reduction method achieves the best coverage with the smallest number of proxies.
+However, the loss-minimising algorithms perform surprisingly well, even compared to the coverage-optimising variant.
+Notably, the balanced approach---the {\sc Balanced} reduction algorithm---almost matches the reduction algorithm directly optimising coverage.

-Regarding instability, the loss-minimising reduction methods have an edge over the clustering- and coverage-based approaches, but the distinction between methods is not pronounced.
+The instability results show a similar trend to the fidelity results: the loss-minimising approaches have a slight edge over the coverage-maximising approach.

-Combining the results from the fidelity, coverage, and instability experiments, the greedy loss-minimising approach with a soft coverage constraint appears to offer the best balance in performance across all three metrics.
-The proxy set produced by this reduction method consistently achieves similar, if not better, performance than the full explanation set, even with a few proxies.
-Based on these experiments, the various clustering-based approaches do not offer performance gains based on any of the metrics used.
-While these approaches may produce more interpretable proxy sets by inherently accommodating the structures found in the data, they struggle to generate sufficiently covering proxy sets and lag behind optimisation-based approaches in both fidelity and instability.
+Combining the results from the fidelity, coverage, and instability experiments, the greedy {\sc Balanced} reduction algorithm appears to offer the best balance in performance across all three metrics.
+The proxy set produced by this reduction method consistently achieves performance similar to, if not better than, the full explanation set, even with a few proxies.
+Furthermore, these results and those presented in Appendix \ref{a:greedy} demonstrate more favourable practical approximation ratios than the worst-case performance discussed in Section \ref{sec:problem} for all three algorithms.